bahmany/drf_paseto/README.md

 ### Conclusion

-By following these steps, you have successfully installed and configured `drf-paseto-auth` for PASETO-based authentication in your Django REST Framework project.
+By following these steps, you have successfully installed and configured `drf-paseto` for PASETO-based authentication in your Django REST Framework project.
 This setup ensures a more secure token-based authentication mechanism compared to JWT.